nextcloud/documentation/admin_manual/maintenance/update.rst

 The Updater app performs these operations:

 * Creates a ``backup`` directory under your ownCloud data directory
-* Download and xtracts updated package content into the ``backup/packageVersion`` directory
+* Download and extracts updated package content into the ``backup/packageVersion`` directory
 * Makes a copy of your current ownCloud instance, except for your data directory, to  ``backup/currentVersion-randomstring``